ckeditor/ckeditor4/tests/plugins/cloudservices/manual/errors.md

 @bender-include: ../../easyimage/_helpers/tools.js

 1. Open browser console.

+	## Expected

+	In console we should have information about error with code `cloudservices-no-url`.

 1. Click `Test undefinded URL` button.

+	## Expected

 	In console we should have information about error with code `cloudservices-no-url`.

 1. Click `Test undefinded TOKEN` button.

+	## Expected

 	In console we should have information about error with code `cloudservices-no-token`.